Pic d'Anie

 Pic d'Anie (Basque Auñamendi) is a mountain of the Pyrenees in France, located close to the Spanish border.
 It is 2507 m high.

-The mountain boasts an almost perfect pyramidal shape and is surrounded by the spectacular karst landscape of.
-Larra, in the Larra-Belagua massif (Navarre).
+The mountain has a pyramidal shape and is surrounded by the karst landscape of Larra, in the Larra-Belagua massif (Navarre).

 The three main access routes to the peak are: Belagua in Spain and Pierre-Saint Martin and Lescun in the French department of Pyrénées-Atlantiques.